 We have been named Outstanding Associates of Martel College and of, well, another Rice college, too.
-This is a picture of our 2009 O-Week Group, the Seadawgs.
-We're the old people.
+This is a picture of our 2013 O-Week Group, MI: Frost Protocol.
+We're the old people at right front.

-I am a faculty member in the Electrical & Computer Engineering department, and one of the engineering divisional advisors at Martel.
+I am a faculty member in the Electrical & Computer engineering department, emeritus now, so I don’t usually teach.
+I enjoy being one of the engineering divisional advisors at Martel and a Mentor as it keeps me in touch with students.
 I usually eat lunch in the commons a couple of times a week; please join me.
 For most of my career, I have been an experimentalist (I like to tinker) concentrating on the development of new optical/photonic devices and their application to solving scientific and technical problems.
-While I still teach, consult, and direct student projects in photonics, my scholarship now focuses on engineering education, both undergraduate and K-12 levels.
+My scholarship now focuses on engineering education, both undergraduate and K-12 levels.
 My family moved to Houston just in time for me to go to Bellaire high school.
 Afterward, I left for college (I was admitted to Rice, but went to MIT; my parents were not amused as Rice was free at the time.), then graduate school, and came back to join the Rice faculty in 1990 after 20 years at Stanford University.
 In 2011 I retired and became Professor Emeritus; that means I'm doing pretty much the same things as before, without pay, but when my Chair asks me to do something, I can say, "No."

 I am an only child, but I am very close to two cousins, one in Houston, one in New Orleans, plus four cousins-once-removed, and two cousins-twice-removed.
 (I had to look that up.)
 I like the technical side of theater.
 On my sabbatical I rewired Hamman Hall, and set up the teaching lighting lab for the new theater department.
 I've been involved in lighting several college productions as well as the Rice Players.
 When we go the Alley, I miss a lot of the play because I'm looking up at the light grid.
 I'm rebuilding my first car, a 1958 Porsche, when I have time.
 We also had a 1965 Porsche convertible, (Cecily's prize for quitting smoking in 1980), but we got an offer we couldn't refuse.
 We replaced it with a 2009 Porsche Boxster.
 Our primary criteria in buying a house were proximity to Rice (I walk in) and lots of garage space.
 Let me know if you need to borrow some tools or work on your car (but I'm not so good on new models).